Explorations of a city famous for its romantic castle and gorgeous Old Town.

 Heidelberg Castle is the city’s main attraction.
 Even though it is probably much older, Heidelberg Castle was gradually expanded and repaired (lots of sieges) in the 16th-17th centuries.
 The rulers of the Palatinate had been using it as the main location for their court.
 They left the castle sometime in the 1700s and then it caught on fire.
 It was left in ruins (which became popular during the Romantic period of art) until a restoration in the late 1800s.
 Only one portion was completely restored.
 Other parts of the castle were preserved in their ruined state.

-Jana Irving A very impressive tower gate.
+Wandering Jana A very impressive tower gate.

-Jana Irving Schlosshof, the castle’s courtyard.
+Wandering Jana Schlosshof, the castle’s courtyard.

-Jana Irving The restored Friedrichsbau (Friedrich’s Wing).
+Wandering Jana The restored Friedrichsbau (Friedrich’s Wing).
 It’s the best preserved section of the castle, so it was fully restored.
 Built in the early 1600s, it had the chapel on the first floor and the prince’s apartments above it.
 The ruined building on the left, Ottheinrichsbau (Ottheinrich’s Wing) has only had a couple floors restored.

-Jana Irving The Big Barrel (1751) was the fourth giant barrel in the cellar of the castle.
+Wandering Jana The Big Barrel (1751) was the fourth giant barrel in the cellar of the castle.
 It can hold 219,000 liters.
 It’s not leak proof so there isn’t any wine in there today.
 Woman at the bottom of the barrel for size.

 I went on the English tour.
 It takes you to some of the closed off areas of the castle.
 However, it could have been easily visited without one if that was an option.
 I felt that it went a bit too fast.

-Jana Irving The reconstructed doors are insane.
+Wandering Jana The reconstructed doors are insane.

-Jana Irving That’s a bold color scheme.
+Wandering Jana That’s a bold color scheme.

-Jana Irving The castle ruins from Karlsplatz.
+Wandering Jana The castle ruins from Karlsplatz.

-Jana Irving That’s some good Gothic there.
+Wandering Jana That’s some good Gothic there.

-Jana Irving Alte Brücke (Old Bridge).
+Wandering Jana Alte Brücke (Old Bridge).

-Jana Irving Ending with this gorgeous building.
+Wandering Jana Ending with this gorgeous building.

 Heidelberg Castle was really cool.
 I really enjoyed walking around town as well.
 There’s also a bunch of museums that I didn’t visit.
 So there is even more to this great German city, including its outskirts.